Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Planning and Learning with Approximate Common Information

-\begin{remark} Note that our requirement of approximate information in the definition can be much weaker than the existing and related definitions \citep{kao2022common,mao2020information,subramanian2022approximate}, which requires the \emph{total variation distance} between $\PP_h^{\cG}(\cdot\given c_h, {\gamma}_h)$ and $\PP_h^{\cM, z}(\cdot\given\hat{c}_h, {\gamma}_h)$ to be \emph{uniformly} bounded for \emph{all} $c_h$. {In contrast, we only require such distance to be small \emph{in expectation}.} In fact, the kind of compression in \cite{kao2022common,mao2020information,subramanian2022approximate} may be unnecessary and computationally intractable when it comes to efficient planning.
+\begin{remark} Note that related definitions in \cite{kao2022common,mao2020information,subramanian2022approximate} required the \emph{total variation distance} between $\PP_h^{\cG}(\cdot\given c_h, {\gamma}_h)$ and $\PP_h^{\cM, z}(\cdot\given\hat{c}_h, {\gamma}_h)$ to be \emph{uniformly} bounded for \emph{all} $c_h$.
+In fact, this kind of compression may be unnecessary and computationally intractable when it comes to efficient planning.
 Firstly, some common information $c_h$ may have very low visitation frequency under \emph{any policy} $\pi$, which means that we can allow large variation between true common belief and approximate common belief for these $c_h${, which are inherently less important for the decision-making problem}.
-Secondly, even in the single-agent setting, where $c_h=\{a_{1:h-1}, o_{2:h}\}$, the size of such approximate information with errors uniformly bounded for \emph{all} {$\{a_{1:h-1}, o_{2:h}\}$} {may} not be sub-exponential {under Assumption \ref{observa}}, as shown by Example B.2 in \cite{golowich2022planning}.
-Therefore, {for some kinds of common information,} it is actually not possible to reduce the order of complexity through the approximate common belief with errors uniformly bounded. {Requiring only \emph{expected} approximation errors to be small is one key to enabling our efficient planning approach next.} \end{remark}
+Secondly, even in the single-agent setting, where $c_h=\{a_{1:h-1}, o_{1:h}\}$, the size of such approximate information with errors uniformly bounded for \emph{all} {$\{a_{1:h-1}, o_{1:h}\}$} {may} not be sub-exponential even {under Assumption \ref{observa}}, as shown by Example B.2 in \cite{golowich2022planning}.
+Therefore, for some kinds of common information, it is actually \emph{not possible} to reduce the order of complexity through the approximate common belief with errors uniformly bounded. \end{remark}